Job Search Tips

 Applying for work

 - Prepare a resume and cover letter.
-Handouts with information and examples are available from our office on the first floor of the Library in Cairns and Townsville or download them from the CareerHub (see Resources).
+Handouts with information and examples are available from our office on the first floor of the Library in Cairns and Townsville or download them here Resources.

-- Meet with the Careers and Employment team for feedback.
+- Meet with the Careers and Employability team for feedback on your application.

-- Follow employers' instructions when applying for an advertised job.
+- Always follow employers' instructions when applying for an advertised job.

 - If you are taking your resume to local businesses in person, be sure to dress appropriately.
 Your personal presentation is important.